 Robin Wise’s interest in bees was sparked by the images of hieroglyphs of bee culture dating to pre-dynastic Egyptian times.
 While attending one of Jacqueline’s bee classes, Robin resonated to Jacqueline’s unique perspective about the bees.
 Robin offered her professional services to work with Jacqueline to help get this bee knowledge out into the world.
 Robin, who keeps bees at her home in Portland, Oregon, documents bee life through audio and photography.

-Robin has worked as a professional audio engineer for over 20 years.
+Robin has worked as a professional audio engineer for 25 years.
 Prior to this career, Robin taught music in public schools and was an award-winning ensemble conductor.
 Her love of the intricate details of music drew her to work with other sounds in a similar way.
 Currently she is a Technical Director and Mix Engineer for public radio documentaries.
 She is known for incorporating sound as a story telling element.
 Projects she has worked on have won numerous major awards, including The Peabody Award, Robert Woods Johnson Award, Silver Baton of the Alfred I. duPont-Columbia Award, AAAS Award, and the Robert F. Kennedy Journalism Award.
 Robin has also prepared audio books for Simon and Schuster Audio.
 Authors include Dr. Stephen Covey, Dr. Phil, and Gary Zukav.
 She also mixed “The Secret” by Ronda Byrne, which is the all-time highest selling audio book.

 Always a teacher, Robin has taught digital audio technology at the Graduate School of Journalism at UC Berkeley, the United Nations, AARP, and to countless independent audio and film producers.